l2igolp/l2igolp.github.io/content/contact/index.md

       coordinates:
         latitude: '38.7361'
         longitude: '-9.1401'
-      directions: Enter Building and ask the receptionist to call your host
+      directions: The nearest Metro stations are Saldanha / Alameda (10 min walk).
+The Complexo Interdisciplinar building is on the SW corner of the campus.
+Once inside ask the receptionist to contact your host.
       office_hours:
       appointment_url:
       #contact_links: